 At the end of each level, you'll be greeted by your girlfriend dressed in a Playboy bunny outfit!
 Now that's a reward for completing a level!

-Much like Horror Zombies from the Crypt, this game also came out on the Amiga, but the DOS port fares much better.
-There's not much difference in the graphics and both control nicely (if you can get around the moon physics).
-Both are included in the download so you can play your preferred choice.
+Much like Horror Zombies from the Crypt, this game also came out on the Amiga, but the DOS port doesn't really hold up.
+Compared to the original Amiga disks, there's not much difference in the graphics and both control nicely (if you can get around the moon physics).
+Find the Amiga AGA version and you'll be greeted with more detailed backgrounds. the original machine couldn't handle adaptations, It's the CD32 version that's the best of the lot.
+Not only does it have these better backgrounds, but it has nicer music and a sweet animated intro too.
+All are included in the download so you can play your preferred choice.

 This is one of the better attempts to take on the console platforming heavyweights, and the presentation does just enough to separate it from what I call the 'Apogee syndrome' (bland, rushed and indistinguishable) that bogs down many of other PC platformers.
 It's not one of the best platformers ever, but it was one of the better ones for home computers in 1994.